lmaughan921/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

    ![download-dialog](assets/download-dialog-box-new.png)

+   >[!CAUTION]
+   >
+   >(**Experience Manager Assets as a Cloud Service** only) The following known issues will be fixed in the upcoming release:
+   >
+   >The download dialog lists the smart crop renditions of the selected asset, however, the user cannot download the smart crop renditions.

 1. By default the **[!UICONTROL Fast Download]** setting is enabled in the **[!UICONTROL Download Settings]**.
 Therefore, a confirmation box appears to allow accelerated download using IBM Aspera Connect.

    To continue using **[!UICONTROL Fast Download]**, click **[!UICONTROL Allow]**.
 All the selected renditions are downloaded in a zip folder using IBM Aspera Connect.